marketaspinkova/kbc-ui/docs/CONFIG-ROWS.md

 ##### `CreateCollapsibleSection`

 Creates a collapsible section that collapses once the required fields are filled in.
-Can be used in both index and row sections.
+Can be used in both index page and row page sections.

 Properties